 If you are facing a violation of your probation, you may find yourself in very serious trouble which can go from bad to worse if you don’t address it with the proper legal help.

-As cited above, by definition a person who has violated their probation has already been convicted of a crime, so the legal system is already bias against them.
+As cited above, by definition a person who has violated their probation has already been convicted of a crime, so the legal system is already biased against them.
 There are ways to defend against further penalties for violating probation, but each case is different and the strategies will vary from case to case.